ukan-computational-acoustics/ca-knowledgebase/about/contribute-building.md

 You can inspect the created book by opening the local HTML files in `ca-knowledgebase/_build`.

-## Building this side inside the Docker image
+## Building this site inside the Docker image

 If you do not have all the software used in the knowledgebase installed locally, you can build the book inside the [knowledgebase Docker image](contribute-docker).
 You can launch this docker image by running the following commands in the root directory of the repo: